September 9, 1912

 He didn’t see his current listeners.
 He directed his bow into a softer song, one they would recognize and appreciate.
 One that made him remember riding on the hay wagon behind his grandfather, dances on the green, and the cold stones of the cathedral where he first learn to pray at his mother’s side.

 As the song grew close to the ending, he peeked to survey his current audience.
 Robert’s sat back in his chair, arms folded across his chest, eyeing him with satisfaction that a teacher wore for a pupil.
 Even Edmund seemed to calm under the music, still eyeing him curiously, but the man shoulders had relaxed.
-Perhaps he was as relieved to be out from Robert scrutiny, as Andrew was to be out of his.
+Perhaps he was as relieved to be out from under Robert’s scrutiny as Andrew was to be out from under his.
 Vincent wore his ever present grin, eyes roving between Andrew and Clara.
 Clara didn’t notice her brother; her eyes were on the violin.

 Andrew watched her, until her eyes flickered from the violin to meet his for a split second.
 There was an eagerness coming alive in her, like spring peeking out of a long winter.
 Andrew smiled softly, recognizing the feeling the music invoked.
 None of the men understood the music — the story — that he conveyed.
 Most people didn’t.
 But he saw it in Clara.

 More introductions.
 More questions he didn’t know how to answer.
-He procrastinated, carrying his plate from the table into the kitchen where Hannah scraped the scraps out the milk window to the dog.
+He procrastinated, carrying his plate from the table into the kitchen where Hannah scraped the scraps out the milk window to a dog.

 “No, don’t you be worrying about cleaning up.”
 She ordered, moving to the sink.
 “And don’t you be worrying about Mr. Castle and Mr. Mordant.
 Someday you’ll marry a pretty girl, and you probably won’t get along very well with her father either.
 You go out there and enjoy yourself and don’t let their competing bother you.”